-In the spring of 2009, it was easy to talk about the hidden costs of cloud storage because providers weren't helping customers to determine the
+In the spring of 2009, it was easy to talk about the hidden costs of cloud storage because providers weren't helping customers to determine the real costs of the technology.
+But a lot has happened with the pricing and features of cloud storage offerings, and cloud storage providers are now providing tools that estimate monthly costs.

 When a potential customer first looks at a cloud storage provider's website, the basic cost per gigabyte of cloud storage will most likely be prominently displayed.
 For example, the basic cost for Amazon Web Services is $0.15; pricing for Zetta starts at $0.25 and decreases as more data is stored to the cloud; and for archive cloud storage providers that provide additional features like WORM and information lifecycle management, the basic cost is in the realm of $1.00 per GB.